 - Feedback from school principals and teachers in the local school districts on the quality of the teacher candidates they worked with during the grant; and

 - The data must be disaggregated by race and ethnicity, gender, type of endorsement, and school.

-Contact Pathways@k12.wa.us with questions about the grant or the application.
+Contact Pathways@k12.wa.us with questions about the grant.